-Over the 2019/20 academic year most of the grant was used to employ staff to deliver additional learning and emotional support both in the classroom and at other times of the day.
+In practice, this was used to employ staff to deliver additional learning and emotional support both in the classroom and at other times of the day.
 A portion was used to give our children access to activities beyond the school day and school year; and books, materials, IT and other equipment to increase and enhance learning opportunities.